GilgameshxZero/emilia/readme.md

 Files are organized in any development root as follows:
 * Development: Files currently in development.
 The files under development are not guaranteed to be functional at any point in time.
+	* Development: Simulation environment under which all dev code goes.
 		* Auxiliary
 		* Code
 			* EmiliaSite: HTTP/HTTPS webserver.
 			* EmiliaMail: SMTP client and server.
 			* EmiliaUpdate: Update server/client.
 			* Common: Shared code between all projects, such as the Rain Library
 		* Configuration
 		* Server
+	* Staging: Simulated staging environment.
+	* Production: Simulated production environment.
 * Staging: Intermediary between development and production.
 Functional most of the time.
 	* Auxiliary
 	* Code: Any code files, in the same structure as in production.
 	* Configuration: Any configuration files, same as in production.